In a world of despair, ruled by tyrants and parasites, where is the room for hope?

-Yoni closed his eyes and stood there, swaying, blood dripping from his nose, and he didn’t care whether he fell forwards or backwards; he just let the wind caress him, and heal him, if it could.
+Yoni closed his eyes, swaying, blood dripping from his nose, and he didn’t care whether he fell forwards or backwards.
+He let the wind caress him, and heal him, if it could.

 The Panter was nowhere to be seen, and though forgotten, the Panter saw.

 The Panter tracked me into the Harfor, baiting me, pushing me onward through the high passes.